 When Air finally did open on the 16th of March 2002, Alton Towers proudly played host to a prototype that would go on to be one of B&M's most advanced roller coaster styles.

-Offering its riders the opportunity of flight, Air was one of the more serene thrill rides in the park; the perfect ride for breaking in first timers to larger attractions, offering a ride that the whole family could enjoy together.
+Offering its riders the opportunity of flight, Air acted as a perfect tonic to the more white knuckle thrill rides in the park; a great ride for intorducing first timers to larger coasters, offering a ride that the whole family could enjoy together.